While the Nintendo Switch finally has a real competitor in Valve's Steam Deck, it's still one of the greatest consoles for indie gaming.

 Sure, most indie games find their initial footing amongst PC gamers via Steam, but the good ones eventually make it onto the Nintendo Switch—and once they do, they really start to shine.

-There are so many great indie games that we couldn't fit all of our favorites into one list.
-Still, here are our picks for the best Nintendo Switch indie games across a variety of genres and styles.
+There are so many great indie games that we couldn't fit all of our favorites onto the list.
+Even so, here are my picks for the best Nintendo Switch indie games across a variety of genres and styles.

 Imagine a top-down action-adventure game like the Zelda series, except without any of the combat.
 Instead, replace the sword with a paintbrush that you can use to color in the world around you.